Kurento/kurento/source/user/troubleshooting.rst

 This issue is commonly caused by setting an invalid ID to any of the client method calls.
 The usual solution is to provide a null identifier, forcing the server to generate a new one for the object.

-For example, a Node application wanting to use the *ImageOverlayFilter* (`Java API <https://doc-kurento.readthedocs.io/en/latest/_static/client-javadoc/org/kurento/client/ImageOverlayFilter.html>`__, `JavaScript API <https://doc-kurento.readthedocs.io/en/latest/_static/client-jsdoc/module-filters.ImageOverlayFilter.html>`__) might mistakenly try to provide an invalid ID in the `addImage() <https://doc-kurento.readthedocs.io/en/latest/_static/client-jsdoc/module-filters.ImageOverlayFilter.html#.addImage>`__ call:
+For example, a Node.js application wanting to use the *ImageOverlayFilter* (`Java API <https://doc-kurento.readthedocs.io/en/latest/_static/client-javadoc/org/kurento/client/ImageOverlayFilter.html>`__, `JavaScript API <https://doc-kurento.readthedocs.io/en/latest/_static/client-jsdoc/module-filters.ImageOverlayFilter.html>`__) might mistakenly try to provide an invalid ID in the `addImage() <https://doc-kurento.readthedocs.io/en/latest/_static/client-jsdoc/module-filters.ImageOverlayFilter.html#.addImage>`__ call:

 .. code-block:: js